Skip to content

 Interested in knowing more about business privacy laws?
 Read our guide to which privacy laws apply to your business.

-In this article, we’ll discuss the major data privacy laws you should be aware of in 2023.
-We will cover data protection laws in the U.S., Europe, Canada, Australia, and Brazil as well as upcoming legislation in each jurisdiction.
+In this article, we’ll discuss the major data privacy laws coming into effect in 2024 and the following years.
+We will cover data protection laws in the U.S., Europe, Canada, Australia, Brazil, India, Russia, and South Africa, as well as upcoming legislation in each jurisdiction.

 Federal Data Privacy Laws in the U.S.